n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Automizy/README.md

 # Automizy

-[Automizy](https://automizy.com/) is an Email Marketing Automation software that offers AI-powered Subject Line Tester, AB testing, Resend, and Email Automation.
+[Automizy](https://automizy.com/) is an email marketing automation software that offers AI-powered Subject Line Tester, AB testing, and email automation.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Automizy/README.md).